 Step inside, and unsurprisingly, the Skoda Citigo’s interior is very similar to the Up’s, if not quite as funky.
 To some eyes, it might seem a little minimalist, with only a few controls, but the last thing you can accuse it of is feeling cheap.
 On the contrary, it’s robust and very high-quality, given how little the car costs.
 And, on most models, many of the functions are controlled through an app on your smartphone, which can be mounted in a holder on the dashboard.

 There’s also a surprising amount of space inside.
 Not only is there plenty of room in the front – with a height-adjustable driver’s seat on most models – there’s also room for a couple of six-footers in the back.
 And, if you want to use it as a family car, there are two sets of Isofix child-seat fittings in the back.

-Again, given how small the car is, there’s a decent amount of storage space inside.
+Again, given how small it is, the Skoda Citigo is impressively practical.
+There’s a decent amount of storage space inside.
 The door bins and glovebox are reasonably roomy, and most models also have pockets on the side of the front seats.

 Likewise, the boot is one of the biggest you’ll find in a car of this size.
 It’ll take 251 litres, which is very similar to what you’ll find in the Hyundai i10 and Kia Picanto, and up to taking a baby buggy or large suitcase.
 On all but the most basic models, the rear seats are 60/40 split and they fold down to give you 951 litres (or 959 in the five-door), which is enough to take a bike, if you remove a wheel.